Transparent dark purple Travel Guide by Insurte logo

 Is Airbnb accepted for Schengen visa applications?

 Yes, in most cases, you can use an Airbnb reservation as proof of accommodation for a Schengen visa, but the booking must be detailed and complete.
-Ensure the booking includes the host's name, address, the total duration of your stay, and confirmation that the booking has been paid for (or is reserved).

 With that being said, it's always a good idea to double-check with the visa center, consulate, or embassy where you're submitting your application, as some countries may have specific rules, especially as more and more Airbnb restrictions have come into play in recent years.

-Tips for Schengen accommodations
+Tips for booking your Schengen accommodations

 FAQs: Schengen accommodations

-Insurte – Insurance Broker – 5 Ter Rue du Magasin à Poudre 14000 Caen (France)
+Insurte – Insurance Broker – 75 rue de l'Arquette 14000 Caen (France)

 Registered with the Caen (France) Register of Business and Companies under number 523 065 860 and with ORIAS under number 10 056 187.
 Insurte is subject to the control of the French Prudential and Resolution Supervisory Authority (ACPR), located at 4 Place de Budapest, CS 92459, 75436 Paris Cedex 09 (France).